ebcoop/rulesandpolicies/Rules.md

     a) written notice of intention to impose the fine and the reason for it has been given to the member; and

     b) the member has been given a reasonable opportunity to appear before the board in person (with or without witnesses), or to send to the board a written statement, to show cause why the fine should not be imposed.

+3. The board must waive a fine to a member if decided by way of ordinary resolution at a general meeting.

 #### 15 Liability of members to co-operatives (CNL ss117(2) & 121)